 What weird money savings tips do you use?
 Let us know in the comments below.

 Don’t Forget: You can make extra money too!

-- Take Surveys for cash and gift cards at Survey Downline.
+- Take Surveys for cash and gift cards at Swagbucks.
 They have one of the highest payouts, making it easy to earn extra money each month.

 - Start your own blog!
 Blogging is a great, long-term way to make extra money in order to bump up your savings.
 Check out my tutorial here.